-The risk-bearing capacity of the Taaleri Group is comprised of a properly optimised capital structure, profitability of business operations and qualitative factors, which include reliable management, internal control and proactive risk and capital adequacy management.
+The risk-bearing capacity of the Taaleri Group comprises a properly optimised capital structure, profitability of business operations and qualitative factors, which include reliable management, internal control and proactive risk and capital adequacy management.
 Taaleri Group’s attitude towards risk-taking is based on calculated risk/return thinking.
 The Group may not in its activities take a risk that jeopardises the target level set for the capital adequacy ratio of the company’s own funds (1.5 times the calculated minimum level of equity or 1.1 times for the internal equity requirement).

-The largest risks of Taaleri’s traditional Wealth Management segment mainly consist of operative risks and, to a slight extent, credit risks.
+The greatest risks of Taaleri’s Wealth Management segment mainly consist of operative risks and, to a slight extent, credit risks.
 In future, Taaleri will also be subject to international risks through the Energia segment, once the operations of Taaleri Energia Oy get fully underway.
 The most significant risks of other business operations consist of private equity investments made by Taaleri Investments Ltd and loans granted from the credit risks of Taaleri Plc and credit institution receivables.

-Taaleri falls within the sphere of the regulation of large customer risks determined in the EU Solvency Regulation.
-At the end of the period under review, Taaleri’s largest single customer risk was 36.3% of the group's shareholders' equity and, combined, liabilities of the two largest customer entities exceeded the 25 percent limit required by the law.
+Taaleri falls within the sphere of regulation of large customer risks determined in the EU Capital Requirements Regulation.
+At the end of 2016, Taaleri’s largest single customer risk was 38.9 (57.9) percent of the Group’s own funds and, combined, liabilities of one (eight) customer entity exceeded the 25 percent limit required by the law.
 The maximum customer risk regulation is only applied to Garantia as part of the Taaleri Group.
-The two customer entities in question are related to the guaranty insurance liability, which was granted in its entirety before the change in ownership, at which time the regulation in question did not concern the insurance company.
-The Financial Supervisory Authority approved the action plan prepared by Garantia to lower its liabilities to the level required by the law by 30 June 2017.
+The guaranty insurance liabilities in question were granted in their entirety before the change in ownership, at which time the regulation in question did not concern the insurance company.
+The Financial Supervisory Authority approved the action plan prepared by Garantia to lower its liabilities to the level required by the law by 30 October 2017.

-Taaleri Group forms a financing and insurance conglomerate according to the Act on the Supervision of Financial and Insurance Conglomerates (Rava) (2004/699) as a result of the acquisition of Garantia Insurance Company Ltd. The Financial Supervisory Authority (FSA) confirmed the formation of the Rava Conglomerate in its decision on 23 October 2016.
+Taaleri Group forms a financing and insurance conglomerate according to the Act on the Supervision of Financial and Insurance Conglomerates (RaVa) (2004/699) as a result of the acquisition of Garantia Insurance Company Ltd. The Financial Supervisory Authority (FSA) confirmed the formation of the RaVa Conglomerate in its decision on 23 October 2015.